IddoSadeh/AP-CSA/_sources/APCSA/primitiveTypes.md

 ## Hello World

-Your first task is to create a file `Main.java` in VScode and run the following code:
+Your first task is to create a file `Main.java` in VScode and run the following code :

 ```
 public class Main{